1300 088 065

 Contractors often struggle to get home loans because banks see their income as unstable.

 However, with the right approach and documentation, it’s possible to secure a loan.
-Here’s a step-by-step guide:
+Here’s a summary of the step-by-step guide:

 • Collect Documents: Gather payslips, tax returns, bank statements, and employment contracts to support your income claims.